mgganeshguptha-source/rag-chatbot/README.md

 **Error**: `503 UNAVAILABLE - The model is overloaded`

 **Solution**:
-- The application automatically retries up to 3 times with exponential backoff
+- The application automatically retries up to 3 times with exponential backoff (1s, 2s, 4s delays)
 - If the error persists, wait a few moments and try again
-- The stable `gemini-1.5-flash` model is used for better reliability
+- The `gemini-2.0-flash-exp` model is used with built-in retry logic

 ## Development Roadmap